Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed crash which happened when placing a railroad over a neutral copper mine.
+- Deposits and other resource units can no longer be set to store more than 1 million of their respective resource, as overly large numbers could cause issues for the game.

 -----------------------------------------------------------------------
 - 2.8.0